Abandoned & Little-Known Airfields:

 No aircraft were visible on the field.

-As seen in a circa 2000 aerial photo, the majority of the site of the former airport was occupied by several retail shopping buildings,
+A 1991 aerial photo showed the majority of the site of Southport Airport was occupied by several retail shopping buildings,

 and 2 new roads (Garrett Avenue & West 153rd Street) had been built through the middle of the former airport.